python/mypy/docs/source/protocols.rst

    from typing import ClassVar

    class OtherExample(Protocol):
-       # This style is *not recommended*, but may be needed to re-use
+       # This style is *not recommended*, but may be needed to reuse
        # some complex callable types.
 Otherwise use regular methods.
        foo: ClassVar[Callable[[object], int]]
        # This may be needed to mimic descriptor access on Type[...] types,